 We were one of the first organisations to sign the Age-friendly Employer Pledge.
 Our job ads are designed to appeal to all ages, lifelong learning opportunities actively promoted, and colleagues at all levels supported to switch roles to meet changes in their interests or circumstances.
 We've used our experience to help the Centre for Ageing Better develop their toolkit to minimise age bias in the recruitment process.

-Our Group CEO, Andy Briggs, is the UK government's Business Champion for Older Workers and Chair of the Business in the Community’s ‘Age at Work’ leadership team.
-This team supports businesses to hire and retrain older workers by promoting the benefits of older workers to employers.
+Our Group CEO, Andy Briggs, is the UK government's Business Champion for Older Workers and chairs the Centre for Ageing Better’s Business Leadership Group.
+Through his work, he encourages businesses to retain, re/train and recruit older workers by promoting the benefits of diverse workforces to employers.
 The Business Champion is a voluntary, unpaid, non-political appointment.

 Our colleague networks play a key role in promoting inclusivity and connecting with our communities.
 Whoever you are and whatever you're passionate about, there is a group of like-minded colleagues eager to meet you.